bbc/psammead/README.md

 rpm run deploy-storybook
 ```

-NB, this automatically pushes and deploys, please only run this script on the `latest` branch.
+NB, this automatically pushes to the 'gh-pages' branch, which deploys to the live GitHub pages site.
+Please only run this script on the `latest` branch.

 ### Build Packages/Components